Fannes–Audenaert inequality

 The Fannes–Audenaert inequality is a mathematical bound on the difference between the von Neumann entropies of two density matrices as a function of their trace distance.
 It was proved by Koenraad M. R. Audenaert in 2007 as an optimal refinement of Mark Fannes' original inequality, which was published in 1973.
-Mark Fannes is a Belgian physicist specialised in mathematical quantum mechanics.
-He works at the KU Leuven.
+Mark Fannes is a Belgian physicist specialised in mathematical quantum mechanics, and he works at the KU Leuven.
 Koenraad M. R. Audenaert is a Belgian physicist and civil engineer.
-He currently works at Royal Holloway, University of London.
+He currently works at University of Ulm.